Rooted in the Past, Inspiring the Future

 Certified Registered Nurse Anesthetists provide anesthetics for surgical, obstetrical and trauma care for operations and procedures that range from brain surgery to child birth.
 CRNAs practice with a high degree of autonomy and responsibility, and these advance-practice nurses are compensated accordingly.

-Our faculty speak at the state, national and international level and lead by example, serving on state and national boards, committees and taskforces.
+Our Nurse Anesthesia program faculty speak at the state, national and international level and lead by example, serving on state and national boards, committees and taskforces.
 Faculty foster a supportive, team-oriented environment and strongly encourage our students to lead by serving on AANA national and state committees, attending state and national meetings and giving podium and poster presentations.

 Our program offers much more than a degree; it broadens your skillset and perspective.

-Contact the Office of Student Recruitment at 513-558-8400 or firstname.lastname@example.org.
+If you have questions, contact the Office of Student Recruitment at 513-558-8400 or firstname.lastname@example.org.